amplication/docs/docs/getting-started/amplicationignore.md

 ---
-id: prevent-override
+id: managing-custom-files
-title: How to prevent override of custom files
+title: Managing custom files
-sidebar_label: How to prevent override of custom files
+sidebar_label: Managing custom files
-slug: /getting-started/prevent-override
+slug: /getting-started/managing-custom-files
 ---

-# How to prevent override of custom files
+# Managing Custom Files

-When you work with Amplication to generate code, Amplication re-generates the code every time.
-This means that Amplication could accidentally override some of the files you added since the previous generation.
+When you work with Amplication to generate code, Amplication re-generates the code without affecting your custom files.

-To prevent your files being overridden, Amplication has provided the `.amplicationignore` file.
+However, to allow you greater contol,  Amplication has provided the `.amplicationignore` file to ensure that selected files are ignored.

-## Using `.amplicationignore` to protect your files
+## Using `.amplicationignore` to ignore your files

 The `.amplicationignore` file must be in the root of the git repository.